yogeshwankhede007/WebSec-AI/README.md

 ## Contact
 For questions or suggestions, please:
 - Open an issue on GitHub
-- Join our community chat
-- Contact the maintainers at maintainers@example.com
+- Contact the maintainers at yogi.wankhede007@gmail.com

 ---